Jeremiah Chapter 8

 “They shall be for dung upon the face of the earth”: That is, they shall lie and rot upon the face of the earth, and crumble into dust, and become dung for the earth (see Psalm 83:10).

 The reason God allowed this, was so they could be placed in front of all these things they had worshipped falsely.
 It was to show that the sun, moon, and stars, and all the idols of false worship had no power to revive them.
 They were left to decay.
 Their bodies came from the earth and they would decay and return to that earth.

 Jeremiah 8:3 “And death shall be chosen rather than life by all the residue of them that remain of this evil family, which remain in all the places whither I have driven them, saith the LORD of hosts.”

 By them that should be alive in those times, who would be carried captive into other lands.
-And be used very hard and suffer greatly, by the nations among whom they should dwell (see Rev. 9:6).
+And be exploited and made to suffer greatly, by the nations among whom they should dwell (see Rev. 9:6).
 The Septuagint version, and those that follow it, make this to be a reason of the former, reading the words thus, “because they have chosen death rather than life” (see Deut.
 30:19).
-But the other sense is best, which is confirmed by what follows.
+But the other sense is best, which is confirmed by what follows:

 Even the fate of the dead was better than the fate of those left living.
 They would be taken into a foreign country as slaves.
 Death would have been welcomed.
 Notice again, this judgement is from God.